 Keeping your animals on pasture obviously has financial benefits, and you’ve probably heard of the numerous health benefits, as well.
 Even nonruminants like pigs and poultry can derive a great portion of their diet from the pasture, although they will need some type of supplemental feed.
 So how do you make it all work?

 The key to using pasture as your sole or primary animal feed is to keep it in good shape.
 This means you can’t let your livestock trample or graze it into the dirt.
-The best way to avoid this is to ration pasture out just like you would feed—you give the animals a small space for a day or maybe a couple of days and then move them onto a fresh paddock.
-You keep working your way across your pastures in this fashion.
+The best way to avoid this is to ration pasture out just like you would feed.
+Give the animals a small space for a day or maybe a couple of days.
+Then move them onto a fresh paddock.
+Keep working your way across your pastures in this fashion.

 This is just a very superficial overview of rotational and management-intensive grazing methods.
 There’s actually a whole art to it, which is way beyond the scope of this post.
 Check the Helpful Resources below for more information.